apache/pekko-projection/docs/src/main/paradox/kafka.md

 Alternatively, we can define the same projection using @apidoc[Producer.flowWithContext](Producer$) in combination with `atLeastOnceFlow`.

-The `WordSource` emits `WordEnvelope`s, therefore we will build a flow that takes every single emitted `WordEnvelope` and map it into an Pekko Connectors Kafka @apidoc[ProducerMessage$].
+The `WordSource` emits `WordEnvelope`s, therefore we will build a flow that takes every single emitted `WordEnvelope` and map it into an Apache Pekko Connectors Kafka @apidoc[ProducerMessage$].
 The `ProducerMessage` factory methods can be used to produce a single message, multiple messages, or pass through a message (skip a message from being produced).
 The @apidoc[ProducerMessage$] will pass through @apidoc[Producer.flowWithContext](Producer$) that will publish it to the Kafka Topic and finally we map the result to `Done`.

 Scala
 :  @@snip [KafkaDocExample.scala](/examples/src/test/scala/docs/kafka/KafkaDocExample.scala) { #imports-producer #producerFlow }